Lake Baikal: Other pollution sources

-This usage is attested already in the Life of Protopope Avvakum (1621–1682), and on the late-17th-century maps by Semyon Remezov.
-It is also attested in the famous song, now passed into the tradition, that opens with the words Славное море, священный Байкал (Glorious sea, [the] sacred Bajkal).

-To this day, the strait between the western shore of the Lake and the Olkhon Island is called Maloye More (Малое море), i.e. "the Little Sea".

-Lake Baikal is nicknamed "Older sister of Sister Lakes (Lake Khövsgöl and Lake Baikal)".
+In culture

 According to 19th-century traveler T. W. Atkinson, locals in the Lake Baikal Region had the tradition that Christ visited the area:The people have a tradition in connection with this region which they implicitly believe.
 They say "that Christ visited this part of Asia and ascended this summit, whence he looked down on all the region around.
 After blessing the country to the northward, he turned towards the south, and looking across the Baikal, he waved his hand, exclaiming 'Beyond this there is nothing.'
 Thus they account for the sterility of Daouria, where it is said "no corn will grow."

-Lake Baikal has been celebrated in several Russian folk songs.
-Two of these songs are well known in Russia and its neighboring countries, such as Japan.
+Lake Baikal has been celebrated in Russian folk songs.
+Two of these songs are known in Russia and its neighboring countries, such as Japan.